Justin-Fiddler/new-project/README.md

 # new-project

-My first website from scratch for code fellows
+## My first website from scratch for code fellows

+Look at these changes

+and let's check `git status`